Monday, November 7, 2016

 A democratic, peaceful and prosperous Caribbean Basin is in the interest of the United States of America.
 Economic development is a critical component of the foundation of stable democratic societies and the best long-term defense against threats to national security.
 The growth of trade, tourism and investment between CARICOM and the US can contribute to the economic development of the CARICOM countries thereby strengthening a partnership based on shared economic and political ideals.
 The proposals I have outlined can promote the expansion and diversification of trade and investment between the United States and the CARICOM region to the benefit of both parties.
 The effectiveness of the proposals could be multiplied significantly if they were coherently integrated components of a single, comprehensive new template for US policy towards the Caribbean.

 Dr. Richard L. Bernal is Pro-Vice Chancellor, Global affairs, University of the West Indies.
 He was Jamaica’s Ambassador to the United States of America and Permanent Representative to the Organisation of American States (OAS) for the period May 6, 1991 to August 31, 2001.
-He is the author of
+He is the author of The Influence of Small States on Superpowers: Jamaica and U.S. Foreign Policy (Lanham: Lexington Publishers, July, 2015).
+Ambassador Bernal has given testimonies to several Committees of Congress (House and Senate) and the US International Trade Commission on issues of concern to the Caribbean.

 Friday, March 6, 2009